ijdoe/camsur-bmad/docs/07-project-management/sales-enablement.md

 - Aligns with existing SOPs and command systems.
 - Uses proven, robust tech components — not experimental hardware.
 - Builds the province’s capacity while delivering fast, measurable impact.

+## Demo Script Beats (Insight-Driven Narrative)

+This script outlines a narrative flow for a 5-minute demo, focusing on the "insight, not just data" value proposition.

+1.  **The "Before" State (The Problem):**
+    *   Show a generic PAGASA advisory.
+"This is a typical PAGASA Orange Rainfall Warning.
+It's critical, but it covers a huge area.
+The key question for a disaster manager is: 'Where do I focus my limited resources *right now*?'"

+2.  **Introducing the LINGKOD Platform (The Solution):**
+    *   Switch to the LINGKOD Dashboard.
+"This is the LINGKOD Emergency Command Platform.
+It ingests that same PAGASA warning but fuses it with local data to provide actionable, barangay-level insights."

+3.  **Demonstrating the Insight (The "Aha!"
+Moment):**
+    *   Show a "Barangay Flood Watch" insight card.
+"Instead of just a warning, the platform generates a specific **Flood Watch** for three barangays.
+It gives a time window, estimates the exposed population, and, most importantly, provides a clear recommendation."
+    *   Click the insight to show the **Evidence Panel**.
+"And it's fully explainable.
+Here you can see the exact signals that triggered this insight: the PAGASA warning, the MGB flood hazard map, and the river network data.
+This builds trust and allows for confident decision-making."

+4.  **From Insight to Action (The Workflow):**
+    *   Show the **Hotspot Priority List**.
+"The platform automatically ranks the most critical hotspots, so your team knows exactly where to focus."
+    *   Demonstrate the **Approval Workflow**.
+"The operator reviews the insight and the evidence.
+With one click, they approve it."
+    *   Show the **Communication Hub**.
+"The system then automatically generates pre-filled, localized SMS and radio scripts.
+The operator gives the final approval, and the warning is sent to the right people, in the right language, at the right time."

+5.  **The "After" State (The Outcome):**
+    *   "So, in less than two minutes, we've gone from a broad regional warning to a specific, actionable, and fully audited local alert.
+That's the power of the LINGKOD platform: it gives your team the confidence to make faster, smarter decisions when every second counts."

 ## Summary
 Trust is earned through transparency, control, and results.
 LINGKOD bakes these into the pilot: operator approval gates, explainable alerts, independent governance, and hard KPIs — powered by components already proven at national scale.